karthikchiru12/Algovis/README.md

 7. Selection sort (Under Development)
 8. K Means Clustering

-You can download the code from Algovis git repository: https://github.com/karthikchiru12/Algovis <br>
+You can download the code from Algovis github repository: https://github.com/karthikchiru12/Algovis <br>
 Download the zip and extract it.<br>
 Run the index.html and you are good to go without any other requirements.<br>
 Feel free to experiment and change a line of code here and there and see what changes happen. <br>